Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Related work

-Existing pretraining frameworks have explored various model structures and masking strategies.
-Some studies directly apply the MAE paradigm to spatiotemporal data.
-For example, TST \citep{zerveas2021transformer} uses a masked Transformer architecture to learn representations of multivariate time series.
-Other models, including STEP \citep{shao2022pre}, DGCN-PTL \citep{chi2025dynamic}, and STDMAE \citep{WOS:001347142804014}, further integrate the intermediate representations generated by MAE into downstream predictors to improve performance.
+Existing pre-training frameworks explore various model structures and masking strategies.
+Rows 4 to 10 of Table~\ref{table1} present a comparison of different pre-training models for traffic flow prediction.
+TST \cite{zerveas2021transformer} uses a masked Transformer architecture to learn representations of multivariate time series.
+Other models, including STEP \cite{shao2022pre}, DGCN-PTL \cite{chi2025dynamic}, and STDMAE \cite{WOS:001347142804014}, further integrate the intermediate representations generated by MAE into downstream predictors to improve performance.
 Notably, STDMAE proposes a spatial-temporal decoupled masking mechanism.
 It performs masking and reconstruction separately along the temporal and spatial dimensions.
 This allows the model to better capture spatiotemporal heterogeneity.
-To model temporal dependencies more precisely, TS-MAE \citep{liu2025ts} constructs a masked autoencoder based on neural ordinary differential equations (Neural ODEs).
+To model temporal dependencies more precisely, TS-MAE \cite{liu2025ts} constructs a masked autoencoder based on neural ordinary differential equations (Neural ODEs).
 This enables continuous modeling of evolution patterns.
 TS-MAE also uses a stepwise masking strategy to enhance learning robustness.
-In addition, some studies incorporate graph structures into pretraining.
-PesNet \citep{fang2024prestnet} uses graph convolution operators to recover masked data.
-JointSTNet \citep{cai2024jointstnet} introduces a spatial graph capsule module and a temporal gating module.
+In addition, some studies incorporate graph structures into pre-training.
+PesNet \cite{fang2024prestnet} uses graph convolution operators to recover masked data.
+JointSTNet \cite{cai2024jointstnet} introduces a spatial graph capsule module and a temporal gating module.
 It also combines an adaptive masking strategy to improve the extraction and learning of complex spatiotemporal relationships.
+These models exhibit strong real-time capability and scene generalization ability.
+Their main difference lies in the duration of the input data.